 Today, I show up to college classes, family events—you name it—wearing sky-high heels that epitomize, yes, self-deprecating short jokes but more so my ambition to lead an industry that shapes my passion and values.
 I echo my diplomatic personality and high energy in advocating for fashion for all.
 Where I come from and what I stand for translates to improving the accessibility of fashion for me to lead candid conversations, carve out new spaces, and keep stories at the forefront.

-A lifelong learner and independent explorer, I take steps necessary to find opportunities abroad to immerse myself in the people I serve, setting goals around launching and scaling global initiatives.
+A lifelong learner and independent explorer, I take steps necessary to find opportunities to immerse myself in the people I serve, setting goals around launching and scaling global initiatives.
 S(e)oul searching, I now know that only in fashion do we have a quality of life and embrace who we are: what never go out of style.

 I would love to hear from you!